oneeve8/kobble-data/content/Tutorial2.md

 It has mostly been used for code for developers

-It has version control that allows devel
+It has version control and allows developers to easily collaborate.

+But actually, GitHub is not

 ***